valancej/documentation/_general/account/new-user-signup.md

 ### Signing Up

-To **Sign up** [navigate to our signup page](https://app.codeship.com/registrations/new).
+To **sign up**, [navigate to our signup page](https://app.codeship.com/registrations/new).
 You can sign up either via your Source Code Management (SCM) or email address.
 SCMs we currently support are: GitLab, Bitbucket, or GitHub.

 Note that these oAuth login pages come directly from the SCM tools themselves and we do not have access to them or to the credentials you provide.